olizilla/oli.zilla.org.uk/_posts/2010-11-05-selenium-and-castro-testing-the-canvas.markdown

 ---------------------
 * "Selnium 2, look out for a good beta by christmas."
 * "There are 2 problems in the world... the off by 1 error..."
-* "Think of your user interface testing like your apple commercial"
+* "Think of your user interface test recording like your apple commercial"
 * Flexpilot - integrates with selenium for flex testing.
 * [http://saucelabs.com][1] "Cloud-scale Selenium Testing."
 * [http://www.meetup.com/london-software-craftsmanship][2]